conjoon/conjoon.github.io/docs/backends/ddev-ms-email.md

 ```

 ## Configuration
-DDEV-configuration can be found in [./ddev/config.yaml](./ddev/config.yaml).
+DDEV-configuration can be found in `./ddev/config.yaml`.
 Adjust to your needs.

 ## Additional resources
-Please refer to the documentation of [conjoon\/lumen-app-email](conjoon/lumen-app-email)
-for additional information on how to configure your instance of **lumen-app-email**.
+Please refer to the documentation of [lumen-app-email](./lumen-app-email) for additional information on configuration options.